Steema/TeeGrid-VCL-FMX-Samples/README.md

 ### [Download latest version](https://www.steema.com/downloads/gridvcl)
 ## Lightweight full-featured Grid / Tabular control

-### For Embarcadero RAD Studio 2009 and up to Tokyo 10.2 update 3, Delphi and C++, VCL and Firemonkey frameworks (all platforms: Windows 32 and 64 bit, Mac OSX, Android and iOS), and Lazarus FreePascal (Windows, Linux, etc)
+### For Embarcadero RAD Studio 2009 and up to Sydney 10.4, Delphi and C++, VCL and Firemonkey frameworks (all platforms: Windows 32 and 64 bit, Mac OSX, Android and iOS), and Lazarus FreePascal (Windows, Linux, etc)

-Written from scratch (not derived from TCustomGrid or TGrid), aprox 10K lines of code and 100K compiled size.
+Written from scratch (not derived from `TCustomGrid` or `TGrid`), aprox 10K lines of code and 100K compiled size.

 ### Free for non-commercial use (in binary format)